-But what on earth could be causing your dog to lick your pillow?
-Turn out that dogs love the salty taste of pillows that we leave behind after sweating and shedding skin all night long.
+It turns out that dogs love our pillows because of the salt that we leave behind, sweating and shedding skin.
 Though sometimes, it could be due to a change in diet or just a bad habit.

-So how do you stop your dog from turning your pillow into a puddle of saliva every day?
+So how do you stop your dog from turning your pillow into a swamp of saliva?

 Understanding Why Dogs Lick Things

 A Dog doesn’t have hands, so it uses its mouth to explore.
 Dogs pick up things, carrying things, and exploring tastes and textures by licking.